jpco/notlib/README.md

 ## API

-Provide three callback functions of type `void (*)(const Note *)`, populate a `NoteCallbacks` struct with pointers to them, and call `notlib_run()` with that `NoteCallbacks` struct.
+Provide three callback functions of type `void (*)(const Note *)`, populate a `NoteCallbacks` struct with pointers to them, and call `notlib_run()` with that `NoteCallbacks` struct.  `notlib_run()` also takes a(n optional) second struct, which determines the return value of the `GetServerInformation` method.

-There is currently one optional feature, `ACTIONS`, which may be included/excluded via the `-DACTIONS` build-time flag.
+There are currently two optional features, which may be enabled or disabled by setting (for example) `-DACTIONS=0` or `-DACTIONS=1`.
+These features are

+ - ACTIONS
+ - URGENCY

 ## TODO

- - Several more optional features: urgency, icon, etc.
+ - Several more optional features: icon, etc.
  - Hints in general.
  - A standard `close()` function in the API.
  - Invoking actions.
- - Client-configurable responses to `GetServerInformation` and `GetCapabilities` methods.
+ - Client-configurable responses to the `GetCapabilities` method.
  - A clearer (documented) idea of threading: does a long-running callback block receipt of further notifications?
  - Configurable default timeout.
  - Proper error handling.
- - As much as possible, allowing clients to keep from having to interact with GLib.
+ - As much as possible, allowing clients to keep from having to interact with GLib if they don't want.